-We might make upgrades, updates or patches (we call them all "updates") available from time to time, but we don‘t have to.
+We might make upgrades, updates or patches (we call them all "updates") available from time to time, but we don't have to.
 We are also not obliged to provide ongoing support or maintenance of any Game.
-Of course, we hope to continue to release new updates for our Game, we just can‘t guarantee that we will do so.
+Of course, we hope to continue to release new updates for our Game, we just can't guarantee that we will do so.
 With updates come changes that might not work well with other software, such as Mods.
 This is unfortunate, but it is something we don’t take responsibility for.
 If that is the case, try running an older version.

-When you get a copy of our Game, we provide it ‘as is‘.
-Updates and upgrades are also provided ‘as is‘.
-This means that we are not making any promises to you about the standard or quality of our Game or that our Game will be uninterrupted or error free or for any loss or damage that they cause.
-We only promise to provide the Game and any services with reasonable skill and care and even then you have to accept that we may release games well before they are complete and so they may (and often will) have bugs – but that‘s a price you pay for getting them so early.
-The law in most countries says that we can‘t disclaim liability for death or personal injury caused by our negligence so if your computer gets up and stabs you because of something we‘ve done wrong then we‘ll take the hit on that.
+SUBJECT TO APPLICABLE LAW, When you get a copy of our Game, we provide it "'as is"'.
+Updates are also provided "'as is"'.
+This means that we are not making any promises to you about the standard or quality of our Game, or that our Game will be uninterrupted or error free.
+We are not responsible for any loss or damage that it may cause.
+You bear the entire risk as to its quality and performance.
+You have to accept that we may release games well before they are complete and so they may (and often will) have bugs -but we prefer to release these features early than make you wait for perfection.
+If you would like to notify us about a potential bug, we have a site for that here.

-If we want we can terminate this EULA if you breach the terms.
-You can terminate it too, at any time, all you have to do is uninstall the Game from your computer and the EULA will be terminated.
+If we want we can terminate this EULA if you breach any of the terms.
+You can terminate it too, at any time; all you have to do is uninstall the Game from your computer and the EULA will be terminated.
 If the EULA is terminated, you will no longer have any of the rights to the Game given in this license.
 You do still have the right to things you have created yourself with the game of course.
-The Arbitration Agreement (if you live in the United States) and the paragraphs about "Ownership of Our Game”, “Our Liability” and “General Stuff” will continue to apply even after the EULA is terminated.
+The Arbitration Agreement (if you live in the United States) and the paragraphs about "Ownership of Our Game", "Our Liability" and "General Stuff" will continue to apply even after the EULA is terminated.